Furry fandom: Sociological aspects

-The International Anthropomorphic Research Project (IARP), a team of social scientists from various disciplines led by Plante, Reysen, Roberts, and Gerbasi, has been collecting data on the furry fandom using numerous methodologies.
+The International Anthropomorphic Research Project (IARP), a team of social scientists, has been collecting data on the furry fandom.
 Their 2016 publication collects several peer-reviewed and self-published studies into a single volume.
-Among their findings were that the average adult furry is between 23 and 27 years of age, with more than 75% of furries reporting being 25 years of age or younger, and 88% of adult furries being under the age of 30.
-Minors were not included in the study for professional ethics reasons however IARP estimated 20% were under the age of 18.
-78–85% of furries identify as male, the remaining identify as female; while most are cisgender, 2% are transgender.
-83–90% of furries self-identify as White, with small minorities of furries self-identifying as Asian (2–4%), Black (2–3%), and Hispanic (3%).
-21% of furries consider themselves to be bronies, 44% consider themselves to be anime fans, and 11% consider themselves sport fans.
-Furries, as a group, are more politically liberal and less religious than the average American or other comparable fan groups such as anime fans, while still containing contentious groups such as neo-Nazis and alt-right activists whose affiliation is partly in jest and partly in earnest.
-In terms of religious preference, 23.5% of furries self-identified as Christian, 16.8% as atheist, 16.8% as agnostic, 11.0% as Pagan/Wiccan, 2.4% as Buddhist, 1.2% as Jewish, 1.1% as Deist, 0.9% as Satanist, and 26.2% as "other" (including "participants who had their own belief systems, were undecided, refused to answer, or had uncommon belief systems").
-Approximately 70% of adult furries have either completed, or are currently completing post-secondary education.
+Among their findings were that the average adult furry is between 23 and 27 years of age, with more than 75% of furries being 25 years of age or younger, and 88% of adult furries being under the age of 30.
+Minors were not included in the study for professional ethics reasons.
+IARP estimated that 20% were under the age of 18.
+Over two-thirds (67.1%) of furries identified themselves as male on the surveys, while 23.3% identified as female.
+2% of furries identified themselves as transgender, and 10% of furries identified themselves as genderqueer/non-binary.
+Between 83% and 90% of furries self-identify as White, with small minorities of furries self-identifying as Asian (2–4%), Black (2–3%), and Hispanic (3%).
+Over a fifth (21%) of furries consider themselves to be bronies, 44% consider themselves to be anime fans, and 11% consider themselves sports fans.
+Furries, as a group, are more politically liberal and less religious than the average American or other comparable fan groups such as anime fans, while still containing groups such as neo-Nazis and alt-right activists.
+Almost a quarter of furries (23.5%) self-identified as Christian, 16.8% as atheist, 16.8% as agnostic, 11.0% as Pagan/Wiccan, 2.4% as Buddhist, 1.2% as Jewish, 1.1% as Deist, 0.9% as Satanist, and 26.2% as "other" (including "participants who had their own belief systems, were undecided, refused to answer, or had uncommon belief systems").
+Approximately 70% of adult furries have either completed or are currently completing post-secondary education.